ninochang/presentations/swag-2024-Q1-openday/slides.md

 ![original](background.png)

 # Why WebRTC is not codec agnostic ?
-- Relies codecs supported by underlying browser.
+- Relies codecs to be supported by underlying browser.
 - Browsers don't support specific codecs for various reasons, like expensive license to use H.265.
 - Hardware acceleration requirement for some codecs like H.265, AV1 (But newer chrome starts support hardware acceleration)